FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

   <br>
 * **What you want your Candidate-Market Fit to be:**
     * After your Listening Tour, creating your Candidate-Market Fit should take no more than two weeks if you’re out of work
-    * <font color="#f79646">When marketing yourself, you don’t want to present a muddled message with multiple different possibilities.
-Focus and synchronize everything in your job search.</font>
+    * <span style="color:#AA4A44">When marketing yourself, you don’t want to present a muddled message with multiple different possibilities.
+Focus and synchronize everything in your job search.</span>
-    * <font color="#f79646">The best CMF statements can be said in a phrase and not more than a sentence</font>
+    * <span style="color:#AA4A44">The best CMF statements can be said in a phrase and not more than a sentence</span>
-    * <font color="#f79646">These statements put your candidacy in a clear box that provides direction to you, your network and to potential employers about the best jobs for you. (‘clear box’ → you’re the product)</font>
+    * <span style="color:#AA4A44">These statements put your candidacy in a clear box that provides direction to you, your network and to potential employers about the best jobs for you. (‘clear box’ → you’re the product)</span>
     * Warning: narrowing down your Candidate-Market Fit will likely prove difficult.
 Most struggle with it.
 Your intuition will be to cast a wide net.
     * Your network and members of your JSC will expand your CMF from that narrow statement to a range of jobs.
     * He says people can be expansive but not reductive: The inverse (extrapolating from a broad CMF to a single candidate job) is not true.
 They can’t take a wide CMF and boil it down to a single job for you.